Extreme ultraviolet lithography: Pattern shift from defocus (non-telecentricity)

 The EUV mask absorber, due to partial transmission, generates a phase difference between the 0th and 1st diffraction orders of a line-space pattern, resulting in image shifts (at a given illumination angle) as well as changes in peak intensity (leading to linewidth changes) which are further enhanced due to defocus.
 Ultimately, this results in different positions of best focus for different pitches and different illumination angles.
 Generally, the image shift is balanced out due to illumination source points being paired (each on opposite sides of the optical axis).
 However, the separate images are superposed and the resulting image contrast is degraded when the individual source image shifts are large enough.
 The phase difference ultimately also determines the best focus position.

 The multilayer is also responsible for image shifting due to phase shifts from diffracted light within the multilayer itself.
 This is inevitable due to light passing twice through the mask pattern.

 The use of reflection causes wafer exposure position to be extremely sensitive to the reticle flatness and the reticle clamp.
 Reticle clamp cleanliness is therefore required to be maintained.
-Small (mrad-scale) deviations in mask flatness in the local slope, coupled with wafer defocus.
+Small (milliradian-scale) deviations in mask flatness in the local slope, coupled with wafer defocus.
 More significantly, mask defocus has been found to result in large overlay errors.
 In particular, for a 10 nm node metal 1 layer (including 48 nm, 64 nm, 70 nm pitches, isolated, and power lines), the uncorrectable pattern placement error was 1 nm for 40 nm mask z-position shift.
 This is a global pattern shift of the layer with respect to previously defined layers.
 However, features at different locations will also shift differently due to different local deviations from mask flatness, e.g., from defects buried under the multilayer.
 It can be estimated that the contribution of mask non-flatness to overlay error is roughly 1/40 times the peak-to-valley thickness variation.
 With the blank peak-to-valley spec of 50 nm, ~1.25 nm image placement error is possible.
 Blank thickness variations up to 80 nm also contribute, which lead to up to 2 nm image shift.